by Tim Harding

 One of his potential solutions is to say that justice must sometimes be sacrificed for sake of overall well-being.
 I do not think that this would solve the problem at all.
 Unacceptable injustices would still occur, and I support Rawls abovementioned view that justice is uncompromising – an injustice is tolerable only when it necessary to avoid an even greater injustice.
 Another potential solution is to deny Premise 2 above, that is to deny that utilitarianism requires us to commit injustice.
 Under this solution, adjustments will naturally be made to scenarios to ensure that maximising overall well-being produces a just outcome.
 Shafer-Landau (2012: 148) regards this solution as overly optimistic, and I agree.

 I think the best of these potential solutions is to attempt to build justice into the calculation of intrinsic value, alongside overall well-being.
 In this way, the consequences of an action should try to maximise justice in addition to well-being.
 Shafer-Landau (2012: 147) argues that sometimes a very minor injustice can be justifiably traded off in favour of an overwhelming increase in well-being.
 However, giving roughly equal weight to both well-being and justice is problematic due to the lack of any principles for deciding between these two values where they conflict.
-I support Shafer-Landau’s view that this solution is currently unworkable.
+Also, as Rawls (1971: 4) has argued, justice is uncompromising – there can be no such thing as ‘half-justice’.
+For these reasons, I support Shafer-Landau’s view that this solution is currently unworkable.

 In this essay, I have endeavoured to show how consequentialism can sometimes result in injustice, by reference to some notable philosophical thought experiments, as well as to some historical wartime cases.
 I have cited the work of John Rawls to argue that justice is an important factor that needs to be taken into account in ethical theories.
 I have considered some potential solutions to the problem of injustice, and argued against what I think is the best solution to this problem.
 For these reasons, I conclude that the injustice objection to consequentialism should be upheld.